labiium/chat2response/API_REFERENCE.md

-# Chat2Response – API Reference
+# Routiium – API Reference

-Chat2Response is an HTTP service that:
+Routiium is an HTTP service that:
 - Converts OpenAI Chat Completions requests into the modern OpenAI Responses API payloads.
 - Proxies both Chat Completions and Responses requests to one or more upstream providers.
 - Optionally injects system prompts per model/API at runtime.